gssasank/DeLand/README.md

 # **DeLand**

-**DeLand** or **Decentralized Land Management System** is a program developed for creating a decentralized system which holds all the land records/data present in the country.
+**DeLand** or **Decentralized Land Auditing System** is a program developed for creating a decentralized system which holds all the land records/data present in the country.

 ---